quicwg/wg-materials/ietf103/minutes.md

 Kazuho: I want to point out that for ossification, we have done plenty of analysis for zeroing or randomizing.
 We haven't discussed using another signal.

 Cullen: I don't think we understand these in any protocols!
 Would the chairs change the question to "do you have enough info today to decide the other questions".
-[CHANGED]

 Martin Seeman: There's been an analysis of geolocation, but not for VPN or NATs.
 You can get the RTT from the VPN endpoint and the server.